Oregon vs. Washington State NCAA Football Odds, Plays and Insights | November 13, 2021

 Washington State Stats and Trends

-- In Washington State's nine games this year, it has six wins against the spread.
+- Washington State has six wins against the spread in nine games this year.

 - The Cougars have been underdogs by 14 points or more two times this season and have covered the spread every time.

-- Washington State has gone over the point total in 33.3% of its opportunities this year (three times over nine games with a set point total).
+- Washington State's games this year have gone over the total in three out of nine opportunities (33.3%).

-- Washington State is 3-2 against the spread and 4-1 overall when the team records more than 22.4 points.
+- Washington State is 3-2 against the spread and 4-1 overall in games when it puts up more than 22.4 points.

 - The Cougars collect 375.7 yards per game, just 8.4 more than the 367.3 the Ducks allow.

-- In games that Washington State piles up more than 367.3 yards, the team is 3-1 against the spread and 4-0 overall.
+- When Washington State churns out more than 367.3 yards, the team is 3-1 against the spread and 4-0 overall.

 - The Cougars have turned the ball over 14 times, three fewer times than the Ducks have forced turnovers (17).